Web Development Blog

 These techniques are good alternatives to using normal image replacement techniques with CSS for websites that use CMS and require content editors to update text and headings.
 However, they should be used sparingly as there is always an issue with speed and bandwidth.
 For example, it is ok to use these techniques for headings but not for body content.
 After all, websites should not only look pretty, but also accessible and usable.
 I prefer sIFR to FLIR because although it is harder to implement, it does not require a server side language, and looks nicer.
 It also degrades gracefully which is an important factor in ensuring a website’s accessibility.

-2 Responses to “sIFR vs FLIR – Font Replacement Techniques”
+2 thoughts on “sIFR vs FLIR – Font Replacement Techniques

 1. Thanks for the summary.